mizu.js

 </div>

-The CSS display property is set to none !important when hidden.
+When hidden, the element's CSS display property is set to none !important.

-Unlike *if and *else directives, element is not removed from the DOM when hidden.
+Unlike *if and *else directives, the element remains in the DOM when hidden.

 Iterative